Learn What It Means to be a Wolverine

 • Campus Facilities

-Located on 34 acres of land in West Miami-Dade County, Belen has a beautiful state-of-the-art campus.
-The Catholic identity of our school is cemented in the Our Lady of Belen Chapel, located in the southeast corner of the campus and seats 638.
+Located on 34 acres in West Miami-Dade County, Belen has a beautiful, state-of-the-art campus.
+Our school's Catholic identity is deeply rooted in the Our Lady of Belen Chapel, located in the southeast corner of the campus, which seats 700.

-The Raúl and Nidia Rodríguez Science Pavilion is home to our biology, chemistry, and physics laboratories.
-The Pavilion also houses the Fides et Ratio Patio.
+The Raúl and Nidia Rodríguez Science Pavilion houses our biology, chemistry, and physics laboratories.
+It also houses the Fides et Ratio Patio.

 The Ignatian Center for the Arts is home to the Ophelia & Juan Js.
-Roca Theater and Olga & Carlos Saladrigas Art Gallery along with the Leopoldo Nuñez Rehearsal Hall, classrooms, and the center's administrative office.
+Roca Theater and Olga & Carlos Saladrigas Art Gallery, as well as the Leopoldo Nuñez Rehearsal Hall, classrooms, and the center's administrative office.

-The state-of-the-art Roberto C. Goizueta Innovation Center provides a workspace filled with various tools and resources that will expose students to design thinking and allow them to develop the skills needed to thrive in the 21st-century workforce.
+The state-of-the-art Roberto C. Goizueta Innovation Center offers a workspace equipped with various tools and resources that expose students to design thinking and enable them to develop the skills necessary to thrive in the 21st-century workforce.
 The center also includes our gymnasium and locker rooms.

-The Arroyo Quad aims to create a space where alumni and students can be reminded of those Jesuits who dedicated their lives to God and served at our school.
+The Arroyo Quad aims to remind alumni and students of the Jesuits who dedicated their lives to God and served at our school.
 Click here to read more about the quad.

-The Sarria Family Dining Hall features 13 high-definition monitors, two 176” HD projectors and screens, and 30 Bose speakers.
-The kitchen is state of the art and can easily service the busy lunch periods and special events.
-The focal point is a historical mural representing the school’s history from Cuba to Miami in photographs.
+The Sarría Family Dining Hall features 13 high-definition monitors, two 176” HD projectors and screens, and 30 Bose speakers.
+The kitchen is state-of-the-art and can efficiently service the busy lunch periods and special events.
+The focal point is a historical mural that represents the school’s history, from Cuba to Miami, in photographs.

 Continuing a tradition of over 140 years, the Fr.
-Benito Viñes, SJ Observatory is at the service of its students and the Miami community.
-Belen Jesuit is the only school in the United States equipped with a 16” telescope with a CCD camera for astrophotography.
+Benito Viñes, SJ Observatory serves its students and the Miami community.
+The observatory has a 16” telescope and a CCD camera for astrophotography.
 The observatory was made possible by donations from the Belen Jesuit Class of 1972.

 • Legacy